 - The primary goal is to create problem solvers who strike a balance between traditional art and technology, and between individual vision and teamwork.
 With a fundamental understanding of digital tools and their creative applications, graduates meet the demands of a diverse and expanding job market in visual storytelling.

 Meet the Professor

-Heejoo Gwen Kim works as an experimental mixed-media filmmaker, new media arts, and educator currently creating projects focusing on social issues, such as microaggressions, feminism, elder abuse, and human trafficking in experimental narrative film structures.
+Heejoo Gwen Kim works as an experimental mixed-media filmmaker, new media artist, and educator currently creating projects focusing on social issues, such as microaggressions, feminism, elder abuse, and human trafficking in experimental narrative film structures.
 She holds MFA degrees from The School of Art Institute of Chicago (Film, Video, New Media and Animation) and The University of Illinois at Chicago (New Media Arts) and BFA degrees from The School of Art Institute of Chicago (Art and Technology Studies) and Hongik University (Painting and Drawing).